 Put Aside some Reflection Time.

 Do you get stuck in the day to day and feel like you are not making progress?
 If so, make sure you write down your true intention and reflect on it weekly.
+Take a moment to pause.
 Write down what you worked on this week that helped you towards your goal.
 Whilst you reflect on your life in this way, write down those things that didn’t help too.

 HOW Solution.
 Once you reflect on what you have achieved each week, use that information to repeat it the next week.
 Do the same with those tasks that inhibited your ability to move forward on your goals.
 Of course, you’ll then need to take action to remove them.